stefanhans/programming-reactive-systems-in-go/prototypes/cf-chat/README.md

 - informs about joining and leaving members
 - writes a log file
-- set of internal commands, to which you can add new commands quickly.
+- set of internal commands, to which you can add new commands quickly
-- reactive bootstrap service instead of well-known address for central client publisher
-- every member knows all other members to avoid single point of failure
+- every member knows all other members to avoid central client publisher as a single point of failure

-### Internal Commands

-GCP's bootstrap service API:

-- \gcp shows all GCP data, i.e., regarding bootstrap service
-- \gcpconfig shows GCP configuration
-- \gcpsubscribe subscribes this member to bootstrap service
-- \gcpunsubscribe unsubscribes this member from bootstrap service
-- \gcplist shows all members from bootstrap service
-- \gcpreset resets the bootstrap service

-Application commands:

-- \all shows complete data
-- \chat shows all chat data
-- \list shows list of chat members
-- \self shows data of this member
-- \message shows message object
-- \types lists all possible message types
-- \logfile shows log file of this member
-- \quit quits the application
+- reactive service instead of well-known address of central client publisher

+For more details, please see the subdirectories.